Nalinc/CAGA/README.md

 CAGA
 ====

-Using Genetic Algorithms in Cryptanalysis
+Cryptanalysis of Affine Ciphers using Genetic Algorithms